PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 07:25:07
+Last updated: 2024-04-05 07:25:41
-Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston
+Random Quote: The most important moments are the ones that make you realize there’s no turning back.
+You’ve crossed a line, and you’re stuck on the other side now. - Tokyo